Follow the Leader (Korn album): Commercial performance

-Follow the Leader peaked at number one on four charts, including the Billboard 200.
-Follow the Leader peaked at number five in the United Kingdom.
+Follow the Leader peaked at number one on four U.S. charts, including the Billboard 200, and peaked at number five in the United Kingdom.
 The album received a 5× platinum certification in the United States, as well as a triple platinum in Australia and Canada.
-Follow the Leader also received a gold certification in the Netherlands.
-The album was awarded multi-platinum certification for shipments in excess of five million copies, by the RIAA on March 15, 2002.
+Follow the Leader also received a gold certification in the Netherlands and was awarded multi-platinum certification for shipments in excess of five million copies, by the RIAA on March 15, 2002.

 The album's first charting single, "Got the Life", released on July 24, 1998, peaked at number 15 on the Mainstream Rock Songs chart, and received a gold certification in Australia.
 The album's next charting single, "Freak on a Leash", released in February 1999, peaked at number six on the Alternative Songs chart, as well as number six on the Bubbling Under Hot 100, and like "Got the Life", received a gold certification in Australia.
 "Freak on a Leash" was nominated for nine MTV Video Music Awards, and won for the Best Rock Video award, as well as Best Editing.